 Unnecessary continued incarceration is a key driver of wasteful spending in New York’s criminal justice system.
 However, lengthy terms of community supervision under parole contribute greatly to New York’s wasteful spending on punitive criminal justice strategies, as well.

-Under New York law, individuals released on parole are required to remain under supervision until they serve their maximum sentence or receive merit termination of parole – which allows certain eligible individuals to be released from parole early after a period of uninterrupted, unrevoked parole.
-In 2019, only 20 percent of discharges received merit termination of parole.
+Under New York law, individuals released on parole are required to remain under supervision until they serve their maximum sentence or receive mandatory or merit termination of parole – which allows certain eligible individuals to be released from parole early after a period of uninterrupted, unrevoked parole.
+In 2019, only 23 percent of discharges received mandatory or merit terminations of parole.

 Given that the majority of individuals serve the entirety of their parole sentence, an individual given an indeterminate sentence for a Class C felony could spend anywhere from 10 to 14 years on community supervision if granted parole at their initial hearing.
 Such an excessive period of community supervision comes at a great cost to the taxpayer.
 If an individual were to serve 14 years on parole, the cost to the state would be an estimated $31,948 and an estimated $22,820 were the individual to serve ten years on parole.